RADIO YEREVAN

 A refrigerator truck loaded with humanitarian aid arrives in Armenia.
 The drivers are unable to locate the road to Yerevan and keep looking for it.
 Parallel to this a string of ludicrous stories unfolds, and, if you ask us, this is Radio Yerevan per se.

 Perhaps this could be considered a simplified rendering of the main plot, which is definitely not the case.
 The truck is not important, neither is the fact that the drivers only find Yerevan upon leaving it, nor even the chain of extremely ludicrous events, nor the retro scenes of the 60ís in the memories of the small boy, nor the radio effects that fiddle with reality, nor even the eroticism.
-Both the plot and the contents of this film defy rendering, they can be expressed through a couple of poetic images: within the depth of your blue eyes my heart is yearning for the golden splash.
+Both the plot and the contents of this film defy rendering, they can be expressed through a couple of poetic images: “From the deep blue of your eyes, my soul longs for a golden wave.”

 This is authors cinema evolving around the famous Radio Yerevan theme.